-- 11. An ACCA registered student, affiliate or member who fails to comply with this Code (incorporating the IESBA code) will be liable to disciplinary action.
+- 11. An ACCA registered student, affiliate, member or person who otherwise agrees to be bound by the Code who fails to comply with this Code (incorporating the IESBA code) will be liable to disciplinary action.
 Two committees have been appointed by Council to enforce ACCA's ethical standards: Disciplinary Committee and Appeal Committee.
 The committees derive their powers from the bye-laws.
 Those failing to observe the standards expected of them may be required to answer a complaint before ACCA's Disciplinary Committee. - 12.
 It is not possible to specify all those combinations of circumstances in which a professional accountant may be held by Disciplinary Committee to have fallen below the standard expected.
 However, this section of the Rulebook (which may be added to or varied from time to time) sets out ACCA's ethical requirements in relation to those professional situations that most commonly arise.